-When BLTC loses a Central Office building that serves as an Access Tandem and as a SWC, the ECC will
+When Ardmore Telephone loses a Central Office building that serves as an Access Tandem and as a SWC, the RCC will:

-- a) place specialists and emergency equipment on notice; - inventory the damaged to determine what equipment and/or functions are lost; - c) move containerized emergency equipment and facility equipment to the stricken area, if necessary; - d) begin reconnecting service for Hospitals, Police and other emergency agency customers of CLECs and BLTC in a nondiscriminatory manner in accordance with NSEP-TSP guidelines; and

-- e) redirect as much traffic as possible to the alternative access tandem (if available) for delivery to those CLECs utilizing a different location as a SWC; - f) begin aggregating traffic to a location near the damaged building.
-From this location, begin re-establishing trunk groups to the CLECs for the delivery of traffic normally found on the direct trunk groups.
-(This aggregation point may be the alternate access tandem location or another CO on a primary facility route.) - g) begin restoring service to CLECs and other customers.
+- a) Place specialists and emergency equipment on notice; - b) Inventory the damage to determine what equipment and/or functions are lost; - Move containerized emergency equipment and facility equipment to the stricken area, if necessary; - d) Begin reconnecting service for Hospitals, Police, and other emergency agencies; - e) Re-direct as much traffic as possible to the alternate access tandem (if available) for delivery to those CLECs utilizing a different location as a SWC; - f) Begin aggregating traffic to a location near the damaged building.
+From this location begin reestablishing trunk groups to the CLECs for the delivery of traffic normally found on the direct trunk groups.
+(This aggregation point may he the alternate access tandem location or another CO on a primary facility route.) - g) Begin restoring service to CLECs and other customers